 Bob Slattery, DPW Director, City of Burton

-Self-driving cars (‘connected and autonomous vehicles’) are all over the news, and some features are already being included in new vehicles.
-So far, though, very little is known about the impacts on our downtowns and neighborhoods.
-Come join the discussion: what do we know so far, what don’t we know, and how can we prepare our communities for the widespread use of CAVs?
+Connected and autonomous vehicles (CAVs) are all over the news, with driver-assistance features like “smart” cruise control and navigation already being included in new vehicles.
+So far, though, very little is known about the impacts on our downtowns and neighborhoods and how we should plan for them.
+Join us in a facilitated discussion to share your thoughts and concerns about what we need to know to prepare our communities for the widespread use of CAVs.
+Your discussion will support research work by the League and our partners.

 Richard Murphy, Program Coordinator, Civic Innovations, Michigan Municipal League